 More recently, he was welcomed back to Middlesex and gifted one of his famous photo-like pencil portraits, ‘Mia’s interlude’, to the University.

-Other notable alumni include artists Hayley Newman, Chris Alton, Benedict Drew, Heather Phillipson, Lawrence Abu Hamdan, Serena Korda.
-Alumni in art management or curatorial roles include Director of Towner Art Gallery Joe Hill, Observer art critic Laura Cumming, and Deputy Director of Focal Point Gallery, Hayley Dixon.
-Other distinguished alumni include Goldfrapp singer Alison Goldfrapp and artist Anish Kapoor.
+Other notable alumni include artists Lawrence Abu Hamdan, Chris Alton, Benedict Drew, Hayley Newman, Serena Korda, Heather Phillipson, and Michelle Williams Gamaker.
+Alumni in art management or curatorial roles include Director of Towner Art Gallery Joe Hill, Observer art critic Laura Cumming, and Hayley Dixon, head of finance and operations at Studio Voltaire.
+Further distinguished alumni include Goldfrapp singer Alison Goldfrapp, Olympic boxing champion and painter Joe Joyce, and artist Anish Kapoor.

 The facilities, studios and workshops at our purpose-built Grove building on campus in North London are recognised as among the best in country.
 With a wide range of specialist workshops, digital media, equipment, software and library facilities on-site you'll benefit from unique levels of access to both the latest forms of technology and traditional tools with expert support to help you develop your work.